Vanessaxb/Memory-Game/README.md

 ## Characteristics

-Win state: all cards are matched within timer.
+**Win state**: all cards are matched within timer.

-Lose state: cards are not macthed within timer.
+**Lose state**: cards are not macthed within timer.

-Multiple rounds: cards will be automaticly shuffled and ready to play again when current game round is over.
+**Multiple rounds**: cards will be automaticly shuffled and ready to play again when current game round is over.

-Reset Game: at any time, player can choose to click on the New Game button to restard the game.
+**Reset Game**: at any time, player can choose to click on the New Game button to restard the game.

-Click Count: added a click count tracker for scoring.
+**Click Count**: added a click count tracker for scoring.

 ## Tech Stack
     1. HTML